chuhang/friendly-lidar/ReadMe.md

 Figure 1.
 An example of Lidar data from the KITTI dataset, point color obtained from a calibrated and synchronized camera.
 </center>

 Can't really see anything, right?
 The reason is that Lidar data is captured as a scattered, sparse point cloud.
-To solve this problem in hope of making Lidar data just a little bit more user-friendly, with all sincerity, <u>we present a method that:</u>
+To solve this problem in hope of making Lidar data just a little bit more user-friendly, with all sincerity, **we present a method that:**

 - make the sparse Lidar data dense
 - keep sharp object boundaries
 - eliminate sensory artifacts of decreasing point density over distance
 - is extremely efficient that runs in real time on a common computer

-<u>In short, we want to make Lidar data dense, clean, and uniform, with minimal amount of computation.</u> With such method, our goal is to make things a bit easier for:
+**In short, we want to make Lidar data dense, clean, and uniform, with minimal amount of computation.** With such method, our goal is to make things a bit easier for:

 - sensor fusion, e.g. between Lidar and camera
 - effective 3-d perception algorithms that have less headaches of sensory issues

 Just to give you an idea before we dive into the details, here is our result:

-(Note that <u>our method only takes one single frame of Lidar scan as input</u>.
+(Note that **our method only takes one single frame of Lidar scan as input**.
 The rgb camera intensities were added afterwards only for better visualization.
 Neither image, nor other temporally adjacent Lidar frames are used.)

 <center>
 <img src="./imgs/dense.gif" width="600">